florianbrinkmann/lazy-loading-responsive-images/readme.txt

 **Changed**

 * Updated lazysizes to 4.1.5.
-* Add note about limited browser support to loading spinner option.
+* Added note about limited browser support to loading spinner option.
 * Updated placeholder source to a more stable variation (thanks diegocanal for the hint).

 **Fixed**